w3f/polkadot-wiki/docs/learn-nominator.md

 higher profit.
 However, that does not guarantee the right way to evaluate the validators' overall performance.

+### Filter Out Validators With Undesirable Traits

+On the Targets page, you can filter out validators that have traits that may indicate an issue with you nominating them.
+You can turn these filters off and on to help narrow down which validators you should nominate.
+It is important to note that none of these traits are necessarily "bad"; however, depending on your validator selection methodology, they may be characteristics that you would be interested in filtering out.

+- **Single from operator** - Do not show groups of validators run by a single operator.
+- **No 20%+ comm** - Do not show any validators with a commission of 20% or higher.
+- **No at capacity** - Do not show any validators who are currently operating [at capacity](glossary#capacity) (i.e., could potentially be oversubscribed).
+- **Recent payouts** - Only show validators that have recently caused a [payout to be issued](learn-simple-payouts).
+Note that anyone can cause a payout to occur; it does not have to be the operator of a validator.
+- **Only elected** - Only show validators that are currently in the active set (i.e., they have been elected to produce blocks this era).
+- **Only with an identity** - Only show validators that have set an [identity](learn-identity).
+Note that this identity does not have to be verified by a registrar for the validator to show up in the list.

+### Review Your Validators' History

-One example would be if a validator is regularly offline, their nominators most likely would get fewer rewards than others.
+How the validator acted in the past may be a good indicator of how they will act in the future.
+An example of problematic behavior would be if a validator is regularly offline, their nominators most likely would get fewer rewards than others.
 More importantly, when many validators are [unreachable](learn-staking#unresponsiveness), those nominators who staked with them will be slashed.